yuummmer/fairy-core/docs/reporting.md

   - **`row`** (integer): 1-based row number
   - **`url`** (string): URL value from the remediation column (preserved as-is, may need `https://` prefix added for markdown rendering)

+**Note**: While JSON reports include all remediation links, markdown reports are limited to the first 20 links per rule to keep report file sizes manageable.
+When more than 20 links exist, the markdown report shows a message indicating how many total links are available.

 ## Migration from Legacy Format

 The legacy report structure (`attestation` + `findings`) has been replaced with the v1.0.0 schema.
 Use this mapping: